palewire/first-python-notebook/docs/src/columns.md

 In the real world, you will almost always need to clean your data before you can analyze it, though the challenges will typically be more complex than this one.
 Pandas offers a wide range of tools to help you clean your data, but the basic process is always the same: Identify the problem, fix it, and then check your work.
 The `value_counts` method is one of the most useful tools in this process.

-## Pop quiz

 Before we move on to the next chapter, here's a challenge.
 See if you can answer a few more questions a journalist might ask about our dataset.
-All four of the questions below can be answered using only tricks we've covered thus far.
+All of the questions below can be answered using only tricks we've covered thus far.

 1. What was the total number of fatalities?
-2. Which helicopter maker had the most accidents?
+2. What helicopter maker had the most fatal accidents?
-3. What was the total number of helicopter accidents by year?
-4. Which state had the most helicopter accidents?
+3. What year had the most fatal helicopter accidents?
+4. How many fatal helicopter accidents occurred in Texas?
+5. How many different helicopter makers are in the dataset?

 Once you’ve written code that generates the answers, you’re ready to move on to the next chapter.